dcompute/styleguides/haml/README.md

     %form{anything: "you already failed"}
     ```

-  - Aways apply labels to form inputs, radios, and checkboxes.
+  - Always apply labels to form inputs, radios, and checkboxes.

   - Always use Rails' built in `remote: true` option for links, forms, or buttons
     that trigger AJAX requests.